-- 16-5.50-A. All site plans submitted in accordance with applicable provisions of this chapter must meet the requirements for their preparation and must also provide information to enable a determination to be made by the community development director as to plan conformance with the public policy statements of this chapter. - 16-5.50-B. All persons proposing developments, redevelopments or construction must submit site plans to the community development director illustrating the means by which conformance with policy provisions may be achieved and illustrating compliance with applicable development standards before issuance of a development or building permit. - 16-5.50-C. Electric, telephone and gas utilities must submit plans and obtain a development permit only for major transmission installations located within rights-of-way or easements devoted exclusively to installations of utility facilities.
-Individual single-family lots within approved subdivisions are exempt from these requirements for new residential construction with the exception that individual single-family lots where site plans for each are required by special designation on the recorded plat or where such lots are located within special flood hazard areas the intermediate regional floodplain must be submitted for review and approval in accordance with this article and other applicable provisions of this chapter.
-Owners and developers of individual single-family lots are required to use best management practices to prevent sedimentation from leaving the site. - 16-5.50-D. Grading, erosion control, sedimentation control, water quality control and stormwater management plans must be prepared by or under the supervision of a state-registered and authorized professional, engineer, architect or landscape architect, or combination as may be appropriate for project planning and design.
-Tree protection plans may be prepared by and implemented under the supervision of a currently state-registered professional architect, forester, landscape architect or engineer as may be appropriate for project planning and design.
-When the hydrologic engineering analysis includes applications of the principles for flood routing, super critical flow, high energy dissipation or conversion, backwater curves, floodplain studies or other advanced hydrologic engineering techniques, the analysis must be made by a currently state-registered professional with demonstrated proficiency in hydrology.
+- 16-3.50-A. All site plans submitted in accordance with applicable provisions of this chapter must meet the requirements for their preparation and must also provide information to enable a determination to be made by the community development director as to plan conformance with the public policy statements of this chapter. - 16-3.50-B. All persons proposing developments, redevelopments or construction must submit site plans to the community development director illustrating the means by which conformance with policy provisions may be achieved and illustrating compliance with applicable development standards before issuance of a development or building permit. - 16-3.50-C. Electric, telephone and gas utilities must submit plans and obtain a development permit only for major transmission installations located within rights-of-way or easements devoted exclusively to installations of utility facilities.
+Individual single-family lots within approved subdivisions are exempt from these requirements for new residential construction with the exception that individual single-family lots where site plans for each are required by special designation on the recorded plat or where such lots are located within special flood hazard areas must be submitted for review and approval in accordance with this article and other applicable provisions of this chapter.
+Owners and developers of individual single-family lots are required to use best management practices to prevent sedimentation from leaving the site. - 16-3.50-D. Grading, erosion control, sedimentation control, water quality control and stormwater management plans must be prepared by or under the supervision of a state-registered and authorized professional, as may be appropriate for project planning and design.
+Tree protection plans may be prepared by and implemented under the supervision of a currently state-registered professional architect, forester, land-scape architect or engineer as may be appropriate for project planning and design.
+When the hydrologic engineering analysis includes applications of the principles for flood routing, super critical flow, high energy dissipation or conversion, backwater curves, floodplain studies or other advanced hydrologic engineering techniques, the analysis must be made by a currently state-registered professional with demonstrated proficiency in hydrology. - 16-3.50-E. Site plans and supporting documentation to show conformance with this chapter must be submitted in accordance with the applicable provisions of the city zoning ordinance and all conditions of zoning and must include the following: - 1.
+Evidence of conformance with the requirements of this chapter for grading, vegetation alteration, erosion control, sedimentation control, water quality control and drainage system alteration or development.
+Grading plans must illustrate existing and proposed contours to the 2-foot interval at a minimum.
+Water quality plans must include the identification of existing wetland areas within the development site and must demonstrate use of the stormwater quality site development review tool.
+Related plans must show locations of structures, roads, surface drainage, existing and proposed drainage conduits, buffer areas, stream buffers, state buffer zones, and proposed alterations to the existing site.